Most people know very little about Romania and many still believe that Romania is a third-world country, which is definitely not the case.

 Sure, you can’t expect to find in Romania the infrastructure, economic power and even the same mentality as you will get in first world countries – from the US to Germany to Australia, but it’s really not that bad either!

 It all depends on what your expectations are.
 Most likely, if you come from a first world country or a country that’s more developed than Romania, you will feel the limitations more than others would.

 However, this doesn’t mean that Romania – or any other developing country on the list – is not extremely enjoyable for most of the people.

 No place out there is perfect and Romania definitely has its own problems.
 Depending on your situation, you will get hit with more or fewer of them.

-If you’re just traveling here for a few days or weeks, you will most likely enjoy the experience and feel that there’s nothing wrong with the country.
+If you’re just traveling here for a few days or weeks, you will most likely enjoy the experience and feel that there’s nothing wrong with the country, despite the stereotypes.